ozziejay/casino/README.md

-# casino
+# Casino

-so far it includes a slots machine, my spin on blackjack and roulette, all the rules are provided when you run the code and I will hopefully be adding more games
+## What does it currently include?
+- Slot Machine
+- BlackJack
+- Roulette
+More will be added soon!